Cparsons0085/Cparsons0085/README.md

-- 👋 Hi, I’m @Cparsons0085
+- 👋 Hi, I’m Cristy!
-- 👀 I’m interested in GIS development...
+- 👀 I’m interested in software engineering and GIS development.
-- 🌱 I’m currently a student learning programming fundamentals & will soon start Geospatial Technologies...
+- 🌱 I’m currently a student learning  Geospatial Technologies and Programming, pursing an AAS in CIT.
+- I am currently seeking an internship for GIS.
-- 💞️ I’m looking to collaborate on anything that will help me along my learning path...
+- 💞️ I’m looking to collaborate on anything that will help me along my learning path.
 - 📫 How to reach me ...
 Message!

 <!---